 MEET OUR COMMITTEES

-The Covered California Committee assists uninsured patients in signing up for Covered California and Medi-Cal.
+The Covered California Committee assists patients in signing up for affordable health insurance through Covered California, Medi-Cal and Medicare.
 All Covered California Co-Directors are certified enrollment counselors for Covered California and, therefore, are able to work with patients through the entirety of the insurance application.
 The Covered California Committee also provides assistance in SPIRIT referrals--where patients can potentially have their expensive surgeries paid for.

 The Cardiopulmonary Committee educates patients about cardiovascular, pulmonary, and heart-related diseases.
 We assist patients who are at risk or already addicted to nicotine by providing free cessation resources.
 The Cardiopulmonary Committee holds monthly specialty clinics that offer electrocardiogram (EKG) strips, ankle brachial index (ABI) tests, and spirometry tests.

 The Ophthalmology Committee monitors our patients’ history for eye conditions and provides patients with an assessment and follow-up care plan if needed.
-The committee conducts pupillary exams, intraocular pressure exams, visual acuity exams, slit lamp exams, and retinal exams during clinic hours.
+The committee conducts pupillary exams, intraocular pressure exams, visual acuity exams, slit lamp exams, and retinal exams during our clinic hours.
+Ophthalmology clinics are held quarterly on Sundays from 8:30am to 12pm.
 Depending on a patient’s insurance status and visual acuity, the Ophthalmology Committee can provide a VSP voucher which patients can use at a local optometrist’s office to obtain free-of-charge eyeglass frames and lenses and eye exams.